 If you are not exempt from matriculation but choose not to participate in the process, a waiver is available in the Student Assistance Center, AD 105.
-The exemption waiver must be taken to the counseling Office, AD 108, for approval.

 Appeal

 Matriculation is a campus-wide effort of faculty, administrators, staff and students.
 However, if for any reason, you feel that matriculation interferes with your rights as a student, forms for appeal are available in the Office of the Vice President of Student Services, AD 207.